aGotelli/ROS-and-Qt/README.md

 In this case, for the workspace, it is convenient to use the catkin_make command.
 My suggestion is to create a folder in your home called qt_wss (which stands for qt_workspaces) Inside this folder create another two called "catkin" and "colcon".
 Starting with catkin, create the src folder inside and then initialize the workspace with Qt as shown in the video. than close Qt, open the terminal in the root of this catkin workspace and, after have sourced the .bash file in ros/noetic, run a simple catkin_make.
 At this point the workspace is initialized and you can start using it(refer to the videos for creating a package, however, you can always git clone whatever you want in the src folder) .

+At this point the only thing remaining is to setup the colcon workspace.
+You just follow the same step as before but carebully selecting colcon and the right ros distribution.